Possible Multiple Sclerosis Risk Factors to Be Aware Of

 Below are some of the risk factors neurologists and researchers have suggested could cause MS.

 Low Levels of Vitamin D, Lack of Sunlight and Location

 Lack of sunlight and vitamin D. Researchers noticed that MS is far more common in people living in countries far from the equator, such as Northern Europe or Canada, than those closer to it.
 This may suggest that the vitamin D found in sunlight plays a part in protecting people from developing the disease.

 I’ve also read that a high number of people with MS are born in March, April or May, suggesting that exposure to vitamin D in the womb may also be a factor.
-I tick the country box and the birth month box, but this doesn’t explain why MS is on the rise in warm countries like Australia and parts of Asia.
-I also know lots of MSers with different birth months, so the jury’s out on this one for me.
+I tick the country box and the birth month box, but this does not explain why MS is on the rise in warm countries like Australia and parts of Asia.
+I also know lots of MSers with different birth months, so the jury is out on this one for me.